psydack/uimgui/README.md

 ## Motivation

-To update (using ImGui.Net.dll) more easy and frequently.
+To update (using ImGui.Net.dll) easier and often.

 ## Features